learn-co-curriculum/reading-ios-nsarray/README.md

 5. Query an array with methods and the array "sugar", a.k.a. "subscripting".
 6. Add and remove objects to and from an `NSMutableArray` with its own methods.
 7. Replace an object in a mutable array by using subscripting.
+8. Use the `count` method when iterating over an array with a `for` loop.

 ## Introduction To Collection Types